levinmat/PlaylistAnalyzer/README.md

 Inspired by Spotify's [2017 Wrapped](https://2017wrapped.com) feature, I set out to determine what insights could be gathered from users' Top 100 playlists and how to apply this data in a meaningful way.
 After collecting Top 100 playlists from 12 different Spotify users, I began working on various functions using the [Spotify Web API](https://beta.developer.spotify.com/documentation/web-api/) to see what could be done with the data.

-Though it started out as simply finding the most popular artists in a playlist, this project quickly grew into a machine learning focused program with various functions including: creating a playlist of the most danceable or study-able tracks from a group of input playlists, generating a playlist to mimic the audio features of a user’s Top 100 tracks, and clustering the tracks of multiple users’ Top 100 playlists using different combinations of audio features.
+This project is built around the Spotify Python Wrapper, [Spotipy](https://github.com/plamere/spotipy), using various tools such as [scikit-learn](http://scikit-learn.org/stable/) and [pandas](https://pandas.pydata.org/). *Note: Although much of this project is designed with Top 100 playlists in mind, it is still generally applicable to any playlists used as input.*

+## Summary
+This project contains various functions to draw insights and create customized playlists based on Spotify users’ Top 100 playlists.
+In addition to playlists tailored to a single user’s tastes, playlists can be generated using multiple users’ Top 100 lists and be catered for specific situations, such as dancing or studying.
+This framework is easily adaptable to be used for other scenarios, and leads to instantly generated collaborative playlists that a whole group can enjoy.
+I have been able to share these customized playlists with the users who sent me their Top 100 lists, and received a lot of positive feedback on both the individual and group playlists.
+Other features besides playlist generation are also included in the project, including finding the top artists in a playlist and clustering the data based on various audio features.
 Although these are the major functions so far, there are a plethora of fun and useful potential features for end-users waiting to be made using this sort of data and analysis.

-This project is built around the Spotify Python Wrapper, [Spotipy](https://github.com/plamere/spotipy), using various tools such as [scikit-learn](http://scikit-learn.org/stable/) and [pandas](https://pandas.pydata.org/). *Note: Although much of this project is designed with Top 100 playlists in mind, it is still generally applicable to any playlists used as input.*

 ## Features
 This project consists of several features listed below, with more details about each in the following subsections.